joealden/joe-aldens-portfolio/README.md

       - Further Functional Programmimg
       - Systems Programming
       - Graphics Programming
+- Implement the "Contact" page
+  - Links to the following:
+    - Email
+    - Github
+    - Twitter
 - Ask Jsutts for changes to the images
 - Get images compressed so they aren't massive
 - Write README